Really Me

-Really Me is a Canadian teen situation comedy series that originally aired on Family.
+Really Me is a Canadian teen sitcom series that originally aired on Family Channel.
 It premiered on April 22, 2011 and on the French-language VRAK.TV on August 31, 2011.
 On June 13, 2011, Family announced that the series was being renewed for a second season, which premiered on October 5, 2012.
-No season 3 was planned for the series according to the Fresh TV website in 2012.
+No third season was planned for the series according to the Fresh TV website in 2012.
 The final episode aired on April 5, 2013 in Canada.
 It started airing on Netflix in the U.S. on June 15, 2015.

 Plot

 The series is about a fifteen-year-old girl named Maddy who wins a contest to get her own reality TV show with her best friend Julia.
 But being a star isn't as easy as Maddy had thought.
 She has to deal with the cameras and embarrassing moments that will be seen by all her high school peers and friends.
 Even though there are tons of cameras, mistakes, and drama, Maddy and Julia will always stick together to get through the many obstacles that they face in their everyday life.